aneagoie/robofriends-redux/README.md

 # robofriends
-Tutorial for udemy course - React
+Tutorial for udemy course - React + Redux

 To run the project:

 1. Clone this repo